✦ Verified Surgical Specialists — Pune

 Cannot be pushed back

-ℹ️ Grade classification is based on the Goligher system — the most widely used clinical grading standard.
+ℹ️ Reviewed by Dr Udayraj Ghumre, General Physician | Grade classification is based on the Goligher system — the most widely used clinical grading standard.
 A doctor's physical examination is needed to confirm your grade.
-Self-assessment below gives you a useful indication but is not a diagnosis.
+Self-assessment below gives you a useful indication but is not a diagnosis. | This information is for general awareness only.

 When is it safe to manage at home — and when is it not?